Maximum acceptable toxicant concentration: Advantages and limitations

 Using the MATC to derive regulatory guidelines has been accompanied with some debate.
 Hypothesis testing, or statistical tests performed with data sets that only report a significant difference, are not considered the most statistically robust.
 There are no confidence intervals to show a measure of uncertainty in a NOEC and LOEC.
 In addition, the NOEC and LOEC can only be concentrations in the test, and nothing in between.
 Because of these reasons, values that are derived through curve fitting methods, such as an LC50, or EC10 (the concentration that causes the measured effect in 10% of organisms) would be preferred if it was possible more often.

 From a regulatory standpoint, there are advantages to using results from hypothesis tests.
 NOEC and LOEC's were used more often in the past, and there are more test results reporting NOEC and LOEC's than EC10's.
 The time and effort required to perform all of the previous tests to derive a different value is not seen as a good use of resources.
 In addition, the use of NOEC and LOEC's allows for reporting of one number to regulatory agencies.
 Water Quality Criteria are reported as one number that the actual concentration must remain below.
 If the MATC were reported as a range of values to account for uncertainty, the regulatory guidelines would not be presented as a single value.

+One Health Implications

+The Maximum Acceptable Toxicant Concentration is a critical benchmark within the One Health framework, which emphasizes the fundamental interconnectedness of human, animal, and environmental health.
+Although the MATC is technically derived from aquatic chronic toxicity data, its application in modern regulatory science provides a trans-disciplinary bridge between environmental monitoring and the protection of global health security.